-"Establishing Accountability at the World Intellectual Property Organization: Illicit Technology Transfers, Whistleblowing, and Reform"
+Establishing Accountability at the World Intellectual Property Organization: Illicit Technology Transfers, Whistleblowing, and Reform

-Africa, Global Health, Global Human Rights, and International Organizations Subcommittee

-February 24, 2016 Excerpts of Remarks Chairman Chris Smith
+Chairman Chris Smith Hearing of the Africa, Global Health, Global Human Rights, and International Organizations Subcommittee February 24, 2016 Excerpts of Remarks

 Our hearing today shines a spotlight on an organization that is a critical component of a global system of intellectual property and patent protection, the World Intellectual Property Organization, or WIPO.
 It is an organization that, unfortunately, appears to have lost its way under its current Director General, Francis Gurry, and is in need of major reform.